 TIP: If your system is 32-bit then select the 32-bit and follow the remaining steps.

-Step 2: Once you click on the Set up ODBC data sources (64-bit) option, ODBC Data Source Administrator (64-bit) Window will be opened.
+Step 2: Once you click on the Set up ODBC data sources (64-bit) option, ODBC Data Source Administrator (64-bit) Window is opened.
 From the below screenshot you an observe that, it is showing up the existing connections.
 To add new ODBC connection, please click on the Add button.

 Step 3: Once you click on the Add button, Create New data Source window will be opened.
 Here we have to select the required driver from the list of available drivers.
 In this example, we want to create a ODBC connection for SQL Server so we are selecting the ODBC Driver 11 for SQL Server (any DBMS that support ODBC Connection).
 You can also select the SQL Server Native Client 11.0 (Only for SQL Server) as shown below